 In the specific case of a coastal VTS, future trends in traffic volume and other activities in the coastal area, such as fishing, recreation and offshore activities should be taken into account.

-Further developments in technology, International and national requirements for navigational and communication equipment onboard vessels should also be considered.
+Further developments in technology, international and national requirements for navigational and communication equipment onboard vessels should also be considered.

 Furthermore, in the case of a decision to establish a VTS, the following aspects need to be addressed: